PnL (Profit and Loss)

 USDC Conversion#

-All on-chain amounts are stored as raw integers in USDC (6 decimal places).
-We divide by 10⁶ to convert to human-readable dollar values.
+On-chain USDC amounts are normalized into human-readable dollar values.
 Since USDC is pegged 1:1 to USD, the displayed amounts are effectively in US dollars.

 Cumulative PnL Chart#

-The PnL chart on a trader's Analytics tab plots cumulative mark-to-market PnL over time.
+The PnL chart on a trader profile plots cumulative mark-to-market PnL over time.
 Snapshots are taken at 12-hour intervals (midnight and midday UTC), then aggregated to daily end-of-day values.
 The slope shows whether the trader is improving, declining, or flat.

 PnL includes all positions.
 Resolved markets use terminal settlement prices (0 or 1) from the resolution date onward.
-Open positions are valued at fill-derived prices — a volume-weighted average of recent trades near each 12-hour boundary.
+Open positions are valued at prices derived from filled orders — a volume-weighted average of recent trades near each 12-hour boundary.